Disability and Academic Services

 Offered on a regular basis throughout the fall and spring semesters, ARC academic workshops address a wide variety of topics ranging from college reading strategies to test-taking tips.
 Each workshop topic focuses on a particular skill so that students can strengthen areas that require improvement, such as time management or handling the college reading load.
 Individual consultations are provided for students who require specialized assistance in study skills.

-Along with academic workshops and individual consultations, the Academic Resource Center offers free tutoring services for select courses.
+Along with academic workshops and individual consultations, the Academic Resource Center offers free language tutoring services for select languages.
 Other academic support services outside the Academic Resource Center are available for students, such as the Math Assistance Center, Economics Tutoring Services and the Writing Center.